scroll-out/scroll-out.github.io/docs/guide.md

 npm i scroll-out -S
 ```

-Them import ScrollOut from the package and call it
+Then import ScrollOut from the package and call it

 ```js
 import ScrollOut from "scroll-out";